Culturally-Tech/project-curriculum/mario/teacher/teacher-breakdown.md

 const gameLevel = addLevel(maps[level], levelCfg)
 ```

-Let’s copy our first map and use it as a start for our second map
+Let’s copy our first map and use it as a start for our second map.
+Place your cursor between empty array and press enter.
+Copy your first map into this array.

+There maps should now look like this.
+Essentially, the same maps repeated.

 ```javascript
 const maps = [